-First, Alta will develop a basemap denoting key cartographic features in Santa Rosa that relate to active transportation including streets, parks, schools, topography, and key points of interest.
+First, Alta will develop a basemap denoting key cartographic features in Santa Rosa that relate to active transportation, including streets, parks, schools, topography, transit routes/stops/stations, and key points of interest.
 This basemap will be shared with City staff for one (1) round of comments to inform edits to the layout, labeling, cartographic style, and other presentation elements of the maps.
-As part of this basemap preparation, Alta will conduct an initial review of open data sets provided by Santa Rosa 's Open Data portal, OpenStreetMap, and other data resources.
+As part of this basemap preparation, Alta will conduct an initial review of open data sets provided by Santa Rosa's Open Data portal, OpenStreetMap, and other data resources.

 Following the collection of GIS Data, the Alta team will review the City's existing bicycle and pedestrian infrastructure data.
-Alta will review the City's GIS database of existing bicycle facilities, including parking and wayfinding, for completeness and access to key activity areas for active transportation including commercial centers, transit stops, schools, community centers, senior centers, and parks.
-Alta has reserved up to 8 hours to review the quality of provided project data and fix minor issues with the data.
+Alta will review the City's GIS database of existing bicycle facilities, including parking and wayfinding, for completeness and access to key activity areas for active transportation, including commercial centers, transit stops, schools, community centers, senior centers, and parks.
 If the data provided is not suitable for task completion, we will notify the City and can provide options of alternate data sets (from OpenStreetMap, our Al-Derived data partners, or other available data) or develop an amendment identifying the cost and schedule impacts associated with cleaning and preparing the data for project tasks.

-Alta will complement this desktop review of pedestrian facilities by utilizing Al generated systems to convert high-resolution aerial images of the earth into HD Vector Maps and transfer them into GIS shapefiles and layers.
-Leveraging the most up-to-date imagery sources available, the Alta team will apply advanced Al systems to rapidly generate HD Vector maps of the following features:
+Alta will complement this desktop review of pedestrian facilities by utilizing Al-generated systems to convert high-resolution aerial images of the earth into HD Vector Maps and transfer them into GIS shapefiles and layers.
+Leveraging the most up-to-date imagery sources available, the Alta team will apply advanced AI systems to rapidly generate HD Vector maps of the following features: